manendrapalsingh/ev_charging_sandbox/docker/monolithic/rabbitmq/README-BAP.md

 }
 ```

-### Consumer Examples (Consuming Messages FROM Adapter)
+### Consumer Examples (BAP Backend Consuming Callbacks)

-The adapter publishes responses to `beckn_exchange` with routing keys.
-Your BPP app should consume these.
+The adapter publishes callbacks to `beckn_exchange` with routing keys.
+Your BAP Backend should consume these.

 #### Node.js Consumer